phantomjinx/pulsar-ai/README.md

-# Plugin Pulsar AI
+# Pulsar AI Plugin

-Description courte de votre plugin.
+Short description of your plugin.

-## Fonctionnalités
+## Features

-- Ajoute un bouton dans la barre de statut
+- Adds a button in the status bar
-- Ouvre le panneau de droite
+- Opens the right panel

 ## Installation

-1. Ouvrir Pulsar
+1. Open Pulsar
-2. Aller dans Settings (Ctrl+,)
+2. Go to Settings (Ctrl+,)
-3. Cliquer sur Install
+3. Click on Install
-4. Rechercher "mon-plugin-pulsar"
+4. Search for "my-pulsar-plugin"
-5. Cliquer sur Install
+5. Click on Install